 Well-Ordered Language (WOL), a new grammar series from Classical Academic Press will eventually consist of four levels with two courses—A and B—for each level.
 Level 1 is appropriate for third and fourth graders.
 Level 2 targets grades four and five.
 Levels 3 and 4 might be used for grades five through eight.
-The two course for Level 4 should be available in 2018 and 2019.
+Level 3 is available, but the two courses for Level 4 are still in production.
 Usually, you will complete both books A and B in one school year.

-There are both a teacher’s edition and a student worktext for parts A and B of each course.
-Although books are printed in black-and-white, frequent illustrations, plenty of white space, and easy-to-read fonts make them child-friendly in comparison to some grammar worktexts.
+There are both a teacher’s edition and a student worktext for parts A and B of each level.
+Although books are printed in black and white, frequent illustrations, plenty of white space, and easy-to-read fonts make them child-friendly in comparison to some grammar worktexts.
 You will also need the MP3 files with the songs and chants for each level—one set of MP3 files covers both A and B.

-Three potential schedules in the teacher’s guides allow flexibility in scheduling.
+Three potential schedules in the teacher’s editions allow flexibility in scheduling.
 One option is a fast-paced, five-days-per-week option for covering both books in one semester.
-The two other schedules set you up to complete A and B in one semester each. working either three or four days per week.
+The two other schedules set you up to complete A and B in one semester each, working either three or four days per week.
 The four-days-per-week schedule includes some optional activities that might be skipped in the other schedules.

-Another point regarding the choral recitation: some children will not mind doing this without other children singing with them while others might resist singing alone.
+Another point regarding the choral recitation: some children might resist singing alone.
 Of course a parent can sing along with a child, but it’s not the same as children doing it together.

 WOL was written to support a classical approach to education, and this is evidenced by the logical, analytical approach to learning grammar as well as by the repetition and memorization.
 The courses require frequent repetition and review so that students master definitions and patterns of analysis.
 This equips them with the skills to fluently analyze sentences on their own.
 However, teachers need to project energy and enthusiasm through the sentence analyses and choral recitations, otherwise students might get bored with the amount of repetition.